 No one calls their son Judas.

 This is the poignant pain of the Easter story.
 Fear causes friend to turn on friend.
-This is a familiar story: Marcus Brutus betrays his friend Julius Caesar; Benedict Arnold betrays his family and country because he was humiliated by George Washington; or Japan betrays the Allied powers.
-Because I am in Japan at the moment, let me pause with this example: In the First World War Japan joined the Allied powers and fought the German colonial forces in East Asia.
-However, this friendship was irrevocably shattered in December 1941 when Japan attacked the Allied powers at Pearl Harbour and several other points throughout the Pacific region.
-Japanese resentment of arrogant racial discrimination against them by the Western powers since the forced opening of the country in the 1800s finally boiled over in betrayal.
+This is a familiar story: Marcus Brutus betrays his friend Julius Caesar; Benedict Arnold betrays his family and country because he was humiliated by George Washington; or Japan betrays the Allied powers in December 1941 when they attacked the Allied powers at Pearl Harbour.

 However, few of us can easily condemn the betrayer – because we know this impulse only too well.
 Our betrayals cover the range from sharing the secret we should have kept, or failure to speak up for a friend’s reputation - to stealing money kept in trust, or initiating/thinking of a relationship outside of our marriage.

 Easter is a time when all our betrayals can come to an end.
 This becomes an opportunity to put to rest the past hurts and resentments and allow a fresh beginning.
 Ask yourself where your rebirth is needed – and pray that this can begin in you today.